First published in June, 2010,

 Here is another edition of the same metrical psalter plus a few other metrical psalters at Amazon:

 The other way to sing Psalms is to keep the words in their original form, and create tunes to fit the words.
 Of course, this could result in 150 different tunes with complex and unpredictable melodies.
 Fortunately there is another option: chanting.
-Chanting is a combination of speaking and singing.
+Chanting is sort of a combination of speaking and singing.
 This is the key to singing text without rearranging it; most of the words are spoken in a monotone on the same note, and a small part of the text is sung to specific notes and rhythms, giving the chant its musical quality.

 One very old form of chanting is called plainsong, which has been around since the early centuries of the Christian Church, if not earlier.
 It is possible that parts of plainsong chants we have today came from the synagogue chants which were familiar to Jesus.
 Plainsong is also called Plainchant.
 Gregorian Chant is a form of plainsong.